rushil012/rushil012/README.md

 # 💫 About Me:
-I’m a self-driven software engineer passionate about building user-centric solutions that blend innovation and practicality.
-With experience across AI/ML research, full-stack web development, and cloud deployments, I thrive on collaborating in diverse, dynamic teams.
+I’m a self-sufficient aspiring software engineer passionate about building customer-obsessed solutions that blend innovation and practicality.
+With experience across AI/ML research, full-stack web development, and cloud deployments, I thrive on collaborating in remote, diverse, dynamic teams.
 My goal is to solve real-world challenges while continually learning and pushing the boundaries of what technology can achieve.

 # 💻 Tech Stack: